-Luckily, as gluten-free diets (and overall gluten-free awareness) have been on the rise to quell upset stomachs and other symptoms for those with Celiac disease and gluten sensitivity, manufacturers are meeting the need and are developing delicious gluten-free formulations of their products.
+Luckily, as gluten-free diets (and overall gluten-free awareness) have been on the rise to quell upset stomachs and other symptoms for those with celiac disease and gluten sensitivity, manufacturers are meeting the need and are developing delicious gluten-free formulations of their products.
 Swaps like almond, rice, or coconut flour are in abundance nowadays, and that means there are more gluten-free pancake mixes to choose from.
-But with a plethora of gluten-free options now on store shelves, how do you know which one to choose?
+But with a plethora of gluten-free options now on store shelves, how do you know which one to pick?
 We did the research for you and found 10 suitable options.

 Here are the best gluten-free pancake mixes available.

 Bob’s Red Mill has become somewhat synonymous with the alternative flour movement—with a full line of certified gluten-free products from flour to cornbread mix to crackers to popcorn—so it’s no surprise this somewhat splurge-worthy gluten-free pancake mix could rival any standard gluten-containing version.
 This mix’s primary ingredients include white rice flour, brown rice flour, potato starch, and whole-grain sorghum flour, producing fluffy, light pancakes with the addition of 2 eggs, milk, and oil (or butter).
 It’s also vegan friendly for those who are also dairy-free, as long as eggs and butter are swapped for alternatives.

 The resealable packaging will keep the mix fresh in your pantry, so no need to worry about spoilage or spillage.
 This mix is also relatively low in sugar with 4 grams per serving.
 For all these reasons we believe it is the best choice for your money and your family.